Acoustics - listening and learning

 • Interference by noise affects working memory.
 A poor acoustic environment affects pupils in different ways; be aware that verbal tasks like reading and spelling are affected by speech noise (classroom babble), while non-verbal tasks may be more affected by environmental noise.

 • Share good practice with colleagues and talk about noise awareness across the school.
 Consider establishing 'Quiet Zones' in the building.
-The NDCS ‘Here to Learn’ DVD includes a section that shows how some simple steps can reduce noise in a classroom.
+The NDCS ‘Here to Learn’ webpage includes a section that shows how some simple steps can reduce noise in a classroom.
+Other solutions include acoustic sensory pods.

 • Some children will benefit from personal radio aid systems or soundfield amplification within the classroom.
 Personal radio aid systems will provide the best signal-to-noise ratio.
 However, careful thought should be given to the provision and maintenance of such systems.
-They need to be set up for the amplification needs of individual deaf children and access to a Qualified Teacher of the Deaf or Educational Audiologist is essential.
+They need to be set up for the amplification needs of individual deaf children and access to a Qualified Teacher of Deaf Children and Young People or Educational Audiologist is essential.

-Classroom acoustics should be considered a critical variable in the educational achievement of children.
-We know that staff and children experience difficulties in learning settings with excessive noise and reverberation levels, so essential services for deaf children and measures to reduce the risks to health and achievement should be maintained.
+Classroom acoustics should be considered a critical variable in the educational achievement of CYP.
+We know that staff and CYP experience difficulties in learning settings with excessive noise and reverberation levels, so essential services for deaf CYP and measures to reduce the risks to health and achievement should be maintained.

 Tags: